✅ Best Practices

 (ADscan:workspace) > start_auth domain.local <dc_ip> user password

-- Shortest Path to Domain Admins - From your compromised user
+- Shortest Path to Domain Admins — from a compromised user

-- Kerberoastable Users - High-value targets for credential attacks
+- Kerberoastable Users — high-value SPN targets for credential attacks

 Regular Data Refresh

-Update BloodHound data as you gain new access:
+Update the attack graph as you gain new access:

-# After gaining new credentials, re-run authenticated scan
+# After gaining new credentials, re-run the authenticated scan

 (ADscan:workspace) > creds select domain.local/new_user